Day-to-Day Operations

 Scenario #10

 Social Engineering Attack on Upstream xz/liblzma: A social engineering attack targeted the xz/liblzma, an essential open source library.
 The attack was meticulously planned, gaining trust within the community before executing a malicious attack.
 This incident was discovered inadvertently by an unrelated project, underscoring the sophistication and stealthiness of such vulnerabilities.
-The challenge for Open Source Program Offices (OSPOs) lies in identifying and mitigating these vulnerabilities, which are not always apparent until after they occur.
+The challenge for OSPOs lies in identifying and mitigating these vulnerabilities, which are not always apparent until after they occur.
 Despite existing procedures and policies, OSPOs recognize the need for mechanisms to proactively measure and respond to such threats.

 Recommendation

-SBOMs Compliance Ready: Ensure that all software components are documented through Software Bill of Materials (SBOMs).
+SBOMs Compliance Ready: Ensure that all software components are documented through automatically generated Software Bill of Materials (SBOMs).
 This documentation helps in quickly identifying potentially compromised components once a vulnerability is disclosed.

 Having a Computer Emergency Response Team (CERT) within the organization and having the OSPO collaborate closely with them.
 This specialized team should be equipped with the tools and authority to respond swiftly to security incidents.
 Pre-existing relationships within the team facilitate rapid internal communication about the severity of incidents.